Callum Elder: Wigan Athletic (loan)

 On 31 July 2017, Elder joined Wigan Athletic on a season long loan.
 He made his debut on 5 August at Milton Keynes Dons but was sent off in the 44th minute.
 Wigan won the match 1–0.
 He scored his first goal for Wigan on 17 January 2018 as they defeated Premier League side Bournemouth in the FA Cup.

 Ipswich Town (loan)

 On 2 January 2019, Elder joined Ipswich Town on loan for the remainder of the 2018–19 Championship season.

 Hull City

 On 8 August 2019, Elder joined Championship side Hull City for an undisclosed fee, signing a three-year contract.
 The move reunited him with Grant McCann, his manager at Peterborough United.
 Elder made his debut on 14 September 2019, in a 2–2 draw at home to Wigan Athletic.
 He scored his first goal for Hull on 5 April 2021 in a 3–0 win against Northampton Town.

 On 18 May 2022, Hull City exercised an option for an additional year on his contract.

+On 6 May 2023, it was announced that Elder would leave Hull at the end of his contract that summer, it was later announced he would join League One Derby County.

+Derby County

+On 21 June 2023, free agent Elder signed for Derby County on a three-year deal, becoming manager Paul Warne's 3rd summer signing.
+The first half of his first season at Derby was frustrating for Elder he was affected by injuries and when fit was mainly restricted to being a substitute as Craig Forsyth was the main starting left-back.
+Elder would make 26 appearances in this injury hit season, as Derby secured promotion to the Championship as league runners-up.

+After impressing in pre-season ahead of the 2024–25 season, Elder started in Derby's first six Championship fixtures at left-back before he sustained a groin injury at Sheffield United on 21 September 2024, with Derby head coach Paul Warne saying that injury was a "blow" as Elder had been in great form.
+Elder returned to action in October and under new head coach John Eustace who took over in February 2025, Elder was utilised in left-wing back role.
+A knee injury in April 2025 ended his season a month early, with Elder playing 30 times for Derby during the season.

+Elder scored his first goal for Derby during the 2025–26 season, a direct free kick in Derby's 3–5 loss to Coventry City on 16 August 2025.